ModUDuke/Causal-Inference-Modeling/chapter1.md

 --- type:NormalExercise lang:r aspect_ratio:62.5 xp:50 skills:1 key:95ac91e75f
 ## Income Inequality at FutureChew: Part 1 - Data Discovery

 Food-focused software company FutureChew is growing, and like in many companies, the Director of Human Resources has noticed that the female employees are somehow getting paid slightly less than their male coworkers.
-The Director doesn’t think it’s due to their company hiring policies, but she’s not sure exactly what’s going on, so she asks her data analyst to use the information in their employee database to help find any causes for this.
-She knows it would be highly unethical to run an experiment that randomly changed people’s salaries, so she’s looking to models for an understanding of the situation.
+The Director doesn't think it's due to their company hiring policies, but she's not sure exactly what's going on, so she asks her data analyst to use the information in their employee database to help find any causes for this.
+She knows it would be highly unethical to run an experiment that randomly changed people's salaries, so she's looking to models for an understanding of the situation.
 She also knows that it will be complicated, and the answer might not be completely clear.

-We shall take the role of this analyst, and let’s start by looking at the hourly income for men and women at FutureChew.
+We shall take the role of this analyst, and let's start by looking at the hourly income for men and women at FutureChew.
 Here is a dataset `data` has 20 observations.

 Data dictionary: